 - "You code up a script that compares material types, physio-legal distortions, and TV Tropes entries to locate any object of extraordinary power or value."

-— Qwertyuiopas, creating a MacGuffin detector"You enter one of the largest secure goverment research facilities in the United States and immediately start kicking down doors."
+— Qwertyuiopas, creating a MacGuffin detector"You enter one of the largest secure government research facilities in the United States and immediately start kicking down doors."

-where the lines between fiction and reality exist only on a map.
+Netland and Hell Desk are a pair of canonically connected "Roll To Dodge" epics being played on the Bay 12 Forums.
+Netland, the chronologically first and canonically last story revolves around a group of adventurers living in a simulated universe after the Earth has been rendered unlivable where the lines between fiction and reality exist only on a map.
 They have been chosen by the artificially-intelligent pantheon of this universe to defend it against an unknown entity that is causing corruption in the simulation's data and generally ruining everyone's day.
-Hell Desk, on the other hand, revolves around a group of IT professionals in the far future, trying to prevent the aforementioned earth-ruining event from happening in the first place (They'll fail
+Hell Desk, on the other hand, revolves around a group of IT professionals in the far future, trying to prevent the aforementioned earth-ruining event from happening in the first place (They'll fail).

 Hell Desk is currently 29 pages long, while Netland is 66 pages long (assuming the default 15-post-per-page layout).